bitfieldaudio/OTTO/doc-src/index.md

 I recommend also installing `patchage` and `jack-keyboard`, but they are in no way required.

-With this set up, you can build & run the TOP-1 with
+With this set up, you can build & run the OTTO with
 ```
 cmake .
 make -j4